enjin/platform-sample-game-server/README.md

     Duplicate the `.env.example` file and rename the copy to `.env`.
     Open the `.env` file and fill in the following variables:
     - `PORT=3000` (You can change this if port 3000 is already in use).
-    - `JWT_SECRET`: Generate another secure, random string.
+    - `JWT_SECRET`: Generate a secure, random string.
 This is used for authenticating players.
     - `ENJIN_API_URL`: Keep the default `https://platform.canary.enjin.io/graphql` for testing on the Canary network.
     - `ENJIN_API_KEY`: Paste the **API Key Token** from your Enjin Platform account.
     - `DAEMON_WALLET_ADDRESS`: Paste the wallet address you copied from the Wallet Daemon UI.